brenton-crowley/BroccoliCoUIKit/README.md

 ## For Next Time
 - I'd like to have an animated gif of the broccoli perhaps doing a floss dance move for the celebration screen.
 - Make a more reactive user input validation possibly using combine.
+- Improved form validation feedback.
+Currently, field's text turns red and the requirements are in the placeholder.